OWASP/www-members/index.md

       },
       removeEmailItem: function(item){
         if(this.membership_data['emails'].length <= 1) {
-          error = { email :'You must have at least one email.' }
+          error = { 'email' :'You must have at least one email.' }
            if(!this.errors.some(e => e.email)) {
             this.errors.push(error)
           }